exasol/exaoperation-xmlrpc/tools-and-examples/README.md

 * `logentries.py` - shows current log entries
 * `mangeexaop` - python script for shutting down/starting clusters
 * `startdatabase.py` - initialize and start a test database
+* `xmlrpc-template.py` - a small template to easify the access on Exasol clusters